saikumark/angularjs/README.md

 =======================
-CRUD operations can be implemented through AngularJS -> REST API Search operations can be integrated with List to filter dynamically using AngularJS data objects
+CRUD operations can be implemented through AngularJS -> REST API Search operations can be integrated with List to filter dynamically using AngularJS data objects API integration can be separated out using AngularJS Factory or Service APIs